ethanwa/Credit-Card-Scanner-and-Validator-for-Swift/README.md

 ## How to Use

 It's very simple to use.
-Add the `CCScannerDelegate` to your UIViewController, initialize the CCScanner class, set the delegate, and start the scanner.
+Add the `CCScannerDelegate` to your `UIViewController`, initialize the `CCScanner` class, set the delegate, and start the scanner.
 The delegate method will be called returning you the card information.

 Here's an extremely easy example to follow: